Minnesota Rural Mental Health Professional Loan Forgiveness Guidelines

 The Office of Rural Health and Primary Care (ORHPC), Minnesota Department of Health, administers this program.
 It is funded by the State of Minnesota.
 Program eligibility requirements and benefits are established by Minnesota statute, 144.1501, authorizing the health professional loan forgiveness program.

-The program is offered to licensed mental health professionals as defined in Minnesota statute, 245.462, subdivision 18, which includes Psychiatric Nurses/Nurse Practitioners, Independent Clinic Social Workers, Psychologists, Marriage and Family Therapists, and Licensed Professional Clinical Counselors.
+The program is offered to licensed mental health professionals as defined in Minnesota statute, 245.462, subdivision 18, which includes Independent Clinic Social Workers, Psychologists, Marriage and Family Therapists, Licensed Professional Clinical Counselors, and Licensed Alcohol and Drug Counselors.
 A prospective participant must submit an application to the ORHPC during the open application cycle.

-The Rural Mental Health Professional Loan Forgiveness Program provides funds for repayment of qualified educational loans for licensed mental health professionals.
-Applicants are responsible for securing their own educational loans.
-Credit card or loans from family members do not qualify.
-Qualified loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the graduate or undergraduate education of a health care professional.
+The Rural Mental Health Professional Loan Forgiveness Program provides funds for repayment of Qualified Educational Loans.
+Qualified Educational Loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the past graduate or undergraduate education of the Mental Health Professional.
+Credit card debt or loans from family members do not qualify.
+Parent PLUS loans do not qualify.

 This is a competitive selection process.
 Selections are made based on suitability for practice as indicated by personal and professional experience and training noted on an application, as well as preference given to those closest to completing their training.
 Preference will be given to applicants who document diverse cultural competencies.
 The number of applicants ORHPC may select for participation varies annually and is contingent upon state funding.